-- Data utilization

-- •Improved convenience for residents

-- Improved productivity and emergence of innovations in the entire region, thanks to going cashless and digital
+Improved productivity and emergence of innovations in the entire region,

 Toward becoming a leading-edge digital bank

 We are working to create a digital bank in which all banking transactions are digitalized.

 Internet banking

 At a typical financial institution, digital banking involves the digitalization of only some of the functions within banking transactions.
 However, Hokkoku Bank seeks to modernize all of its banking functionalities through the in-house development of internet banking services, including Hokkoku Digital Banking for corporate use and Hokkoku Cloud Banking for individual use.
 We offer these digital platforms to our corporate and individual customers without charging any base handling fees.